meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 When creating a new plugin, you'll often have to expose some settings to the user so that Meltano can generate the correct configuration to run your plugin.

-To expose such a setting, you'll need to define it as such
+To properly expose and configure your settings, you'll need to define them:

 - **name**: Identifier of this setting in the configuration.
   The name is the most important field of a setting, as it defines how the value will be passed down to the underlying component.